 Always to remember to select trails that best suit your bike handling abilities and it's good to head out in pairs at least if you are not familiar with the terrain.

-We will supply you with a mountain bike specific helmet (Fox), a multi tool tool, a pump, a tire lever and a spare inner tube.
+We will supply you with a mountain bike specific helmet, a multi tool, a pump, a tire lever and a spare inner tube.

 Wear comfortable closed toe shoes with good grip.

-Energy bars or some trail-side scroggins are great for keeping your energy up throughout the ride.
+Energy bars or some trail-side snacks are great for keeping your energy up throughout the ride.

 Bring plenty of drinking water, we recommend a minimum of 1L for a 3 hour ride on a chilled day.
 During the summer, you should bring at least 2L for a 3 hour ride.